MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Working-with-Application-Objects-as-Text-Files.md

 ms.assetid: 17677da3-f68a-4899-a2d3-fa2964edd6fe
 caps.latest.revision: 5
 ---
-# Working with Application Objects as Text Files
+# Working with Dynamics NAV Application Objects as Text Files
 You can export application objects to text files and modify them in external tools such as comparing and merging objects using [!INCLUDE[wps_2](includes/wps_2_md.md)] cmdlets.
 Optionally, you can store the files in external source control systems for better maintainability.

 ## Objects in Text Files